akshayasureshh/k8s-cicd-with-tls/README.md

-# Wisecow Application Deployment and Containerization
+# app Application Deployment and Containerization

 ## Overview
-This project demonstrates the **containerization** of the Wisecow application and its **deployment on Kubernetes** using a **CI/CD pipeline** through GitHub Actions.
+This project demonstrates the **containerization** of the app application and its **deployment on Kubernetes** using a **CI/CD pipeline** through GitHub Actions.
 The end goal is to have an automated system that builds the Docker image, pushes it to a container registry, and deploys it to Kubernetes.

 ## Tasks Completed

 ### 1. **Dockerization**
-- Created a `Dockerfile` to containerize the Wisecow application.
+- Created a `Dockerfile` to containerize the app application.
 - The Dockerfile defines the necessary steps to package the app into a Docker image, including setting up dependencies and copying source files into the container.

 ### 2. **Kubernetes Deployment**